hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 Most commands take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
 The `ls` command, like many commands, take a lot of arguments.
 Another useful one is `-a`, which shows everything, including hidden files.
 How do we know what the available arguments that go with a particular command are?

 Most commonly used shell commands have a manual available in the shell.
-You can access the manual using the man command.
+You can access the manual using the `man` command.
 Try entering:

 ```bash
 $ man ls
 ```

 This will open the manual page for ls.
-Use the 'space' key to go forward and 'b' to go backwards.
-When you are done reading, just hit q to quit.
+Use the <kbd>SPACE</kbd> key to go forward and <kbd>b</kbd> to go backwards.
+When you are done reading, just hit <kbd>q</kbd> to quit.

 > **Other ways to get help**
 >